whamcloud/rust-libzfs/README.md

 # rust-libzfs
-Bindings to libzfs from rust
+Bindings to libzfs from rust.